Foster & Lloyd (album)

-Foster & Lloyd is the debut studio album by the American country music duo of the same name.
+Foster & Lloyd is the debut studio album by American country music duo Foster & Lloyd.
 Commercially, It was their most successful album producing three top-ten singles, "Crazy Over You" (#4), "Sure Thing" (#8), and "What Do You Want from Me This Time?" (#6).
 The other single, "Texas in 1880", peaked at #18 on the Hot Country Songs chart.
 The album itself peaked at #33 on the Billboard Top Country Albums chart.

 "Crazy Over You", while written by Foster & Lloyd, was first recorded by Ricky Van Shelton and released a month earlier on his debut album, Wild-Eyed Dream.
 His version was not released as a single.